KoBeWi/Metroidvania-System/README.md

 - Mapped Cell: An unvisited cell.
 Usually discovered via a mapping item and appears grayed-out.
 - Explored Cell: A cell visited by the player that appears normally.
 - Discovered Cell: A cell either mapped or explored.

+### Quick Start

+There are 2 ways to start using MetSys: implementing the integration from scratch and using the example project as base.
+Note that while the system provides lots of different functionality, integrating it in the project does require some quite a bit of code.
+The latter approach of starting off the sample project is recommended.

+#### Starting from scratch

+After adding the plugin and enabling it, a file called `MetSysSettings.tres` will appear in your project.
+It contains settings for the plugin.
+You can move it to any directory, but you should modify `addons/metroidvania_system/settings_file` to point to the new path.
+Next thing to do is edit the settings file and customize all the fields (see [here](#general-settings) for more info).
+The most important one is `map_root_folder`, which defines where will your map scenes go.
+This is also the location of your `MapData.txt` file, which stores the world layout.

+Whenever you start the game, you should call `MetSys.reset_state()` and `MetSys.set_save_data()` to make sure the singleton is in the initial state and save data exists.
+Then you have to call `MetSys.set_player_position()` every time the player moves (or simply every frame, the method is not expensive).
+This will cause the  `MetSys.cell_changed` signal to be emitted when player moves to another map cell and `MetSys.room_changed` when player moves to another room (this is when you are supposed to load a new scene).
+See [here](#tracking-player-position) for more info.

+Create your map layout in the Map Editor and assign the scenes from your map folder.
+Every room should have instance of `RoomInstance.tscn` scene to properly tie it to the system.
+When you start your game in such scene, MetSys will automatically detect which room you are in and the position tracking will handle the rest.
+To draw the map use `MetSys.draw_cell()` method.
+See [here](#drawing-the-map) for more info.

+These are the basics that allow you to craft the world and move within it.
+For more information read this manual and/or the documentation.

+#### Starting from sample project

+Sample project comes with many systems in place.
+They aren't fully optimized, but it's still a good starter.

+When adding MetSys to existing project make sure to setup the plugin as described in the previous section, that is `addons/metroidvania_system/settings_file` should point to the `MetSysSettings.tres` file (called `Settings.tres` in example project) and the map directory configured in the settings must be valid.

+The project comes with the default room size, so you may want to change that too.
+The most relevant piece for you will be the `Game.tscn` scene.
+You should remove the map scenes and remove all cells in the Map Editor (or just open `MapData.txt` and clear it, then press "Reload and Cleanup Map Data" in Manage tab).
+Modify `Game.tscn` to adapt it to your game (or just copy the code you want to use, as the scene has minimap and barebones map screen).

+With that setup you should have a nice base to continue your project.

 ## Quick overview